jblakeman/apt-select/README.md

 - Gets list of Ubuntu mirrors
 - Tests TCP latency to each mirror
-- Prints rank, round trip time, status, and bandwidth of the 5 fastest mirrors
+- Prints round trip time, status, and bandwidth of the fastest mirrors in a ranked list
 - Generates new `sources.list` file with user chosen mirror

 Dependencies